Skip to Main Content

 How do I access the Research Repository?

-RMIT researchers can log in by using their RMIT username and password.
+RMIT researchers employed in an ongoing role can log in by using their RMIT username and password.

 Can I edit or delete my research after it has been made public?